cbg-ethz/V-pipe/tutorial_sarscov2.md

 cd $SCRATCH/working/
 ```

- - using `-p` help us store V-pipe on some large-storage share, e.g.: scratch
+ - using `-p` help us store V-pipe on some large-storage share, e.g.: scratch suffice for this tutorial

 > **Tips:** As V-pipe for SARS-CoV-2 matures, it will be possible to download [snapshots frozen at specific version](https://github.com/cbg-ethz/V-pipe/releases).
 > This enables more reproducible results.
 To specify a release use the `-r` option :